Our Services

 Helpful Resources

-High cholesterol, especially high LDL, silently causes plaque buildup that damages arteries and increases the risk of heart attack, stroke, and peripheral artery disease, so regular screening is crucial.
+High cholesterol, particularly elevated LDL, silently builds arterial plaque that raises the risk of heart attack, stroke, and peripheral artery disease, making regular screening essential.

 Understanding what cholesterol is, how it affects your heart, and what you can do about it can significantly reduce your risk of heart attack, stroke, and other cardiovascular problems.